-This team is led by Mrs Frith, our Assistant Headteacher as part of her role in developing Personal Development and Welfare.
-Her work is supported by many staff, particularly Mrs Standen our Special Educational Needs & Disability (SEND) Co-ordinator, the Parent Support Workers, Mrs Fourie, Mrs McAvoy, Mrs Griffen, the attendance team, Mrs Sear and Mrs Saddington and Mrs Harper our counsellor.
-We also have well being champions in each year group.
-The work of pastoral care overlaps the SEND Department (see separate SEND page for further information).
+This team is led by Mrs Frith, our Assistant Headteacher as part of her role in developing Personal Development.
+Her work is supported by many staff, particularly Mrs Standen our Special Educational Needs & Disability (SEND) Co-ordinator, the Parent Support advisors, Mrs Fourie, Mrs McAvoy, Mrs Priest, the attendance team, Mrs Hasson and Mrs Saddington and Mrs Bonnell our play therapist.
+We also have well being champions in each year group and peer mentors.
+The work of pastoral care overlaps the SEND Department

 Our children are encouraged to make the most of their time at Cliftonville Primary School, so every effort is made to remove obstacles to successful learning and to equip young people with the confidence and skills to be effective learners and effective members of the community.